ec-jrc/lisflood-code/3_step2_installation/index.md

 There are several ways to get lisflood model and to run it on your machines:

-1. Pulling the Docker image
+1. Using the Docker image `efas/lisflood`
-2. Using pip tool
+2. Using pip tool together with conda to easily install dependencies
-3. Obtaining the source code, by cloning repository or downloading source distribution.
+3. Obtaining the source code, by cloning repository or downloading source distribution, and install dependencies.

 The suggested way is using the official Docker image, since it's not trivial to install PCRaster and GDAL for average users.